-Registration is complete once an application form has been submitted, a consent form signed by both the band director and school administrator, and the Participation Cooperative (enrollment) Fee has been paid (or a half-fee deposit with the balance to be paid by May 15).
-Bands that have not paid the full fee by May 15 will forfeit their performance draw.
+Registration is complete once an application form has been submitted, a consent form signed by both the band director and school administrator, and the enrollment/registration fee has been paid (or a half-fee deposit with the balance to be paid by May 15).
+Bands that have not paid the full fee by May 15 will forfeit their performance draw priority.
 If fees are not paid by May 31, the application will be canceled without refund.
-For registrations submitted after March 31, the deposit option is not available, and the full fee must be submitted.
-As part of the Participation Cooperative, each participating band will receive thirty-one (31) credentials for adults working with the band (6 name badges, 25 field passes).
+For applications submitted after March 31, the deposit option is not available, and the full fee must be submitted.
+As part of the enrollment/registration fee, each participating band will receive thirty-one (31) credentials for adults working with the band (6 name badges, 25 field passes).